Absences

 Here are some more important things to know about self-treated days:

-• You can use three of your 10 days for personal business, provided that the days are approved by your principal.
+- You can use three of your 10 days for personal business, provided that the days are approved by your principal.
 Personal business is officially defined as something that cannot be done at any time other than a school day, during school hours.
-All three personal business days may be used to care for family members who are ill.
+Some or all of these three personal business days may be used to care for family members who are ill.

-• Aside from these three personal business days, your self-treated days may only be taken for your own illness or disability.
+- Aside from these three personal business days, your self-treated days may only be taken for your own illness or disability.
 If you have exhausted all the days in your CAR and you are a full-time employee, you may borrow up sick leave days.
 Appointed pedagogues may borrow up to 20 additional sick leave days.
 Full-time paras and administrative employees may borrow up to 10.
-You must submit a request to borrow additional days in writing to your principal.
-It is important that you call your school and notify the principal each day that you will be absent.
+You must submit a request to borrow CAR days in writing to your principal.

 Other absences